 Weighted Squat (Weight Exercise)

-If you’re looking to strengthen and tone up your glutes, this is the one for you.
-While holding a weight across your shoulders along your upper back, assume a squatting position and then return to your original starting position.
-Build three sets of 5-10 reps.
+If you’re looking to strengthen and build up your glutes, this is the one for you.
+While holding a barbell weight across your shoulders along your upper back, assume a squatting position and then return to your original starting position.
+Build to three sets of 5-10 reps.

 To Use Weights Or Not To Use Weights?
 (That’s up to you!)

-Whether your looking for muscle growth or toned muscles, you can use either of these exercises to your benefit and fitness goal.
+Whether you’re looking for muscle growth or increased strength, you can use either of these workout modalities to your benefit and fitness goal.
 We encourage you to give both calisthenics and weight training a go to see which one better aligns with your fitness routine and exercise goals.
 Need a place to try out calisthenics or weight exercises?
 Come on in to your closest Chuze fitness and gain access to top-tier exercise equipment machines, weights, and workout areas.